-Requirements and deadlines: You will have a discussion question each week.
-You should post an answer to the question by Friday at midnight.
-At least two additional posts (responses to other students' posts) are due by Sunday at midnight.
+Requirements and deadlines: Each discussion will pose a question, sometimes with several parts.
+Try to post early in the week.
+If you post on Tuesday, you will receive 10 points, 9 for a Wednesday post, 8 for a Thursday post, 7 for a Friday post, and 0 if you post after that.
+See the Discussion rubric for details.
+Additional posts (responses to other students' posts) are due by Saturday at midnight.
 Points will be deducted from the week's discussion grade if posted late.
 Be aware that doing the bare minimum will not earn an "A."

 NOTE: You should read all posts, not just the ones to which you intend to respond.

 Answer the question entirely, not just one thought.
 Don't just paraphrase something in the lecture - do some thinking, reading on your own.
 Consult additional sources.
 It doesn't have to be a long answer, but it should not consist of a single point.
 It should also not be a simple yes or no answer, even if you put the word "definitely" in front of it.
 Full credit for content ("Excellent" on the rubric below) is reserved for those who go above and beyond, often consulting outside sources.